 The term of office for university committees always begins at the start of the respective upcoming winter semester on 1 October.

 Absolutely!
-If, for example, you would like to be on the Faculty Board, it may make sense for you to also be a member of your Faculty Staff Council.
+If, for example, you would like to be on the Faculty Board, it may make sense for you to also be a member of your Student Council.
 That way it would be easier to represent students’ interests in an interconnected and structured capacity.
 On the other hand, this is not a must; do what interests you and what you have capacity for.

 For all intents and purposes, involvement in committees at university is a voluntary undertaking.
 Volunteering isn’t just cool – it’s also work.
 But with this work comes a lot of benefits: in student government, we organise events, articulate student interests and strive to ensure that precisely this voluntary post is better recognised.